openstack/bifrost/troubleshooting.rst

 ***********************************************************

 With-in the Newton cycle, the default IPA image for Bifrost was changed to TinyIPA, which is based on Tiny Core Linux.
-This has a greately reduced boot time for testing, however should be expected to have less hardware support.
+This has a greatly reduced boot time for testing, however should be expected to have less hardware support.
 If on a fresh install, or a re-install, you wish to change to CoreOS or any other IPA image, you will need to take the following steps: